-- Residential properties, representing over 70% of the overall valuation, had an average valuation increase of just under 1.2% - Primary production properties, being 18% of the overall valuation, have an average valuation increase of less than 0.5% - The remaining non-residential properties, including commercial, had an average valuation increase of 1.6%.
+- Residential properties, representing over 70% of the overall valuation, had an average valuation increase of just over 1.1% - Primary production properties, being 17% of total assessments, have an average valuation increase of less than 0.3% - The remaining non-residential properties, including commercial, had an average valuation increase of 1.7%.

-The Budget has been formulated on the basis of retaining differential rates for all categories of ratepayer, including commercial and industrial ratepayers at the appropriate rate in the dollar to provide an overall average rate increase of 2.8% plus the \$10 per assessment to deal with the waste levy.
-It is estimated that the waste levy is approximately equal to an increase of 0.5% in average rates.
+The Budget has been formulated on the basis of retaining differential rates for all categories of ratepayer, including commercial and industrial ratepayers at the appropriate rate in the dollar to provide an overall increase in rates of 2.8% excluding growth.